 - Teach pupils how constructively to manage their relationships with others

 At Kilmorie, opportunities for children to discuss bullying and relationships are found through the following means:

 - Cooperative group work

-- Class sessions led by the Learning Mentor
+- Class sessions led by the Pastoral Care and Family Support Manager

-The use of assertiveness training and ‘Circle of Friends’ to help support and give strategies to victims of bullying where this is appropriate.
+Assertiveness training and ‘Circle of Friends’ are used to help support and give strategies to victims of bullying where this is appropriate.